ypotier/30_days_of_dagster/day10.md

 # Day 10

-Modify the pipeline from yesterday, assuming the code for loading and summarizing the dataset must remain in a separate file called `data_scientists_want_this_in_prod.py`.
+Create an asset pipeline that does three things:

+1. Loads the palmer penguins dataset from the `seaborn` package
+2. Checks that the dataset does not contain any missing values
+3. Writes a csv with the count of penguin by species